JanssenProject/jans/docs/janssen-server/install/helm-install/google-gke.md

     - PostgreSQL for persistence storage

-        In a production environment, a production grade PostgreSQL server should be used such as `Cloud SQL`
+        In a production environment, a production-grade PostgreSQL server should be used such as `Cloud SQL`

         For testing purposes, you can deploy it on the GKE cluster using the following command: